-Two years ago Texel took plart in Skolkovo’s business mission at the Paris Retail Week, where it presented its virtual fitting room, which was met with astounding success.
+Two years ago Texel took part in Skolkovo’s business mission at the Paris Retail Week, where it presented its virtual fitting room, which was met with astounding success.

 “We have been trying to solve the eternal problem of fitting clothes,” Mr. Klimentyev told Sk.ru at the event.
 “The share of purchases made online is constantly growing, as people do not want to waste time in shopping centers.
 When you shop online, however, you can never tell which size of which brand to buy.
-Our system allows to obtain a highly detailed 3D model of someone’s figure with all the measurements.
+Our system makes a highly detailed 3D model of someone’s figure with all the measurements.
 Then the customer can order the clothes that would fit him or her ideally.
 This is convenient for the customer and profitable for the online store because it helps cut costs.
-Now most people order two or three sizes of the same item, put it on, and then return the ones that did not fit.
-The online store suffers considerable losses as clothes accumulate on the warehouse; this practice also incurs considerable logistical costs.
+Now most people order two or three sizes of the same item, try them on, and then return the ones that did not fit.
+The online store suffers considerable losses as clothes tend to accumulate in the warehouse; this practice also incurs considerable logistical costs.

 Over the past two years Texel has achieved a quantum leap in its development, both in terms of improving technology and promoting the product on foreign markets.